 The table below summarizes the RRv provided by the above Green Infrastructure Techniques.
 For purposes of the West Seneca Dollar General project, the implementation of GI Techniques was not practical.
 The table below reflects this.
-The remaining WQv will be addressed with SMP's with RRv capacity.
+The remaining WQv will be addressed with SMP's.